 - SKIN DIFFERENCES: Pepperoncini skins are somewhat wrinkly and include more folds compared to banana pepper skin, which is much smoother.
 Banana peppers also have thicker walls, whereas pepperoncinis have thinner walls.

-- SHAPE DIFFERENCES: Banana peppers have pointier ends that pepperoncinis, which have rounder bottoms.
-Also, banana peppers shapes more closely resemble a banana, hence the name.
+- SHAPE DIFFERENCES: Banana peppers have pointier ends than pepperoncinis, which have rounder bottoms.
+Also, banana peppers shape more closely resembles a banana, hence the name.

 Flavor Factor: Pepperoncini Vs. Banana Pepper

 While these peppers do have very similar flavors and are nearly indistinguishable when pickled, both fresh pods lean towards “sweet” in flavor, but pepperoncinis are not quite as sweet.
 In fact, some people note a twinge of bitterness in them.
 They do, however, tend to be juicier.